 This also means it’s good to stick with a dry dog food that’s formulated specifically for your dog’s age range.
 Senior dogs have different nutrient needs than younger pups.

 The grooming of the Sheepadoodle is the main factor that should be taken into consideration above all others.
 Grooming this mix requires a lot of time and commitment from the owner.
 It is believed that the grooming needs of the Old English Sheepdog parent is one of the few reasons why he isn’t more popular.

 The Sheepadoodle will require daily grooming to ensure that his fluffy waves do not tangle and become matted.
 Because of the sheer mass of all of his fluff, this will take around 20 minutes every day simply to get through it all.
 In addition, it is also advised to thoroughly brush him once a week with a deshedding brush.
 This will help rid him of his dead hair and to promote blood circulation to keep his skin healthy.

-If the Sheepadoodle gets wet, either at the park or in the bath, it is so important to ensure that he is rinsed and dried thoroughly, and soapy dampness will become very itchy and sore, and can become moldy.
-Whilst it is not necessary, many Sheepadoodle owners prefer to take their pooch to a professional groomer, as it is a mammoth task which requires a lot of commitment.
+If the Sheepadoodle gets wet, either at the park or in the bath, it is so important to ensure that he is rinsed and dried thoroughly, and soapy dampness will become very itchy and sore and can become moldy.
+Whilst it is not necessary, many Sheepadoodle owners prefer to take their pooch to a professional groomer, as it is a mammoth task that requires a lot of commitment.

 Puppies & Breeders